SuperOfficeDocs/superoffice-docs/docs/ui/blogic-screen-elements/select-customers.md

 # Select contacts

-A variant of ./blogic-screen-elements/select-contact that lets you select more than 1 contact person.
+A variant of [select contact][1] that lets you select more than 1 contact person.

 Previously called *Select customer*.